prayantr/clicksend/README.md

 ## Usage

-You will require an account with http://inteltech.com.au for the username and secret key - They offer a free trial so you can try before buying.
+You will require an account with https://my.clicksend.com for the username and secret key - They offer a free trial so you can try before buying.

-Note: Inteltech's gateway assumes numbers not in international format (ie starting with a plus sign) are australian numbers.

 Example ruby code:

 ```
 require 'rubygems'

-require 'inteltech_sms'
+require 'clicksend'

 username = ENV['SMS_USERNAME'] || abort("Missing SMS_USERNAME env variable")
 secure_key = ENV['SMS_KEY'] || abort("Missing SMS_KEY env variable")